vs

 | Annual fee waiver | Spend Rs.500000 For Renewal Fee Waiver | Spend Rs.8 Lakhs For Renewal Fee Waiver |

-| Reward rate (headline) | Earn 5 Rewards Points For Every Rs.150 on Telecom | Earn 4X Reward Points on Flights |
+| Reward rate (headline) | Earn 5 Rewards Points For Every Rs.150 | Earn 4X Reward Points on Flights |

 | Lounge — domestic | Enjoy Unlimited Complimentary Lounge Visits in India | 6 Complimentary Domestic Airport Lounge Access Per Year |